-The programme for introducing performance management should take into account the fact that one of the main reasons why it fails is that line managers are not interested, or they don't have the skills, or both.
+The programme for introducing performance management should take into account the fact that one of the main reasons why it fails is that either line managers are not interested, or they don't have the skills, or both.
 It is important to get buy-in from top management so that their leadership can encourage line managers to play their part.
 To ensure buy-in, the process has to be simple (not too much paper) and managers have to be convinced that the time they spend will pay off in terms of improved performance.
 The demanding skills of concluding performance agreements, setting objectives, assessing performance, giving feedback and coaching need to be developed by formal training supplemented by coaching and the use of mentors.

-Excellent practical advice on introducing performance management or making substantial changes to an existing scheme was given by the respondents to the e-Reward 2005 survey.
-This is summarized below with quotations from respondents to illustrate their views.
+Excellent practical advice on introducing performance management or making substantial changes to an existing scheme was given by the respondents to the e-reward 2005 survey.
+Comments in the form of dos and don'ts are set out below in the order of frequency with which they were mentioned.